dusrdev/CmdExecuter/README.md

 ## FAQ

 - Why should I use this application instead of **".bat** files?
-This doesn't require you to know .bat commands and syntax rather simply the commands themselves, as well as having a wonderful interface thanks to [Spectre Console](https://spectreconsole.net/).
+This doesn't require you to know .bat commands and syntax rather simply the commands themselves, as well as having a wonderful interface thanks.
+Moreover, after you have build your base command files, you can execute them in whichever order and skip whichever file you want without further modification to the files, where as with **bat** you'd need to constantly modify at least one file according to your usage.
 - I want to request a feature / Add a feature that I coded myself Feel free to contact me via [email](dusrdev@gmail.com).
 - Which version is best to use?